LeopoldWalther/Autonomous-Arduino-Car/README.md

 # Autonomous-Arduino-Car
-This project is about developing a script for controlling a 4-wheeled Arduino car to move autonomous through unknown territory.
+This project is about developing a script for controlling a 4-wheeled Arduino car to move autonomous through unknown territory with the help of different sensors.
+Currently there are two sonar sensors and basic movement functions implemented.
+More to come.

 ## Quickstart
 This script is designed for an Arduino with four electric motors and two sonar